331uw13/RaymarchSandbox/README.md

 - Updated GLSL editor to remove selected text and keep preferred column for cursor.
 - Other small updates and bug fixes for the editor.
 - Added auto reload option and delay for it.
+- Added fallback option.
+User can choose to fallback to previous working shader or not.
 ```